Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Stop the Web App Tier Virtual Machines.
+-   Stop the Web App Tier Virtual Machines

--   Stop the API tier Virtual Machines.
+-   Stop the API tier Virtual Machines

 #### Exit criteria

--   The Virtual Machines hosting the Web App and API tiers of the sample application are in a "Stopped (deallocated)" state.
+-   The Virtual Machines hosting the Web App and API tiers of the sample application are in a "Stopped (deallocated)" state

 ## Exercise 5: Migrate Background Tier to App Service